 The table shows the total number of banks and savings banks during the transition period which report monthly to the CNB.
 Their operations are shown in the Banks' Accounts.
-Monetary statistics includes reporting institutions under liquidation as well as those whose operating licences have been revoked, but which have not initiated liquidation proceedings.
+Monetary statistics includes reporting institutions under liquidation and, until February 2005, institutions whose operating licences have been revoked, but which have not initiated liquidation proceedings.